Tapioca chips: Indonesia

 Thinly sliced cassava is deep fried to be made as kripik singkong crackers (cassava chips or tapioca chips).
-Next to potato chips, cassava chips is a popular snack in Indonesia, and are often spiced with various flavors.
+Next to potato chips, cassava chips are a popular snack in Indonesia and are often spiced with various flavors.
 Some are mass-produced and purveyed under various brand names in stores and supermarkets.

-A variant of hot and spicy kripik singkong coated with sugar and chili pepper is known as kripik balado or keripik sanjay, a specialty of Bukittinggi city in West Sumatra.
+A variant of hot and spicy kripik singkong coated with sugar and chili pepper is known as kripik balado or keripik sanjai, a specialty of Bukittinggi city in West Sumatra.

 Commercial tapioca chips

-Tapioca chips and pellets are also produced, sold and traded in bulk as a commodity, and are used to make starch, alcohol and biofuel.
-The product is also used as animal feed in Kerala and Madras, India, and for this purpose, processing typically involves only the removal of the outer skin of the tubers.
-Commercial varieties typically consist of the sliced and dried cassava tuber, and are not fried in oil.
+Tapioca chips and pellets are also produced, sold, and traded in bulk as a commodity, and are used to make starch, alcohol, and biofuel.
+The product is also used as animal feed in Kerala and Chennai, India, and for this purpose, processing typically involves only the removal of the outer skin of the tubers.
+Commercial varieties typically consist of the sliced and dried cassava tuber and are not fried in oil.